 More information about Bermuda is available from Department of State publications and other sources listed at the end of this fact sheet.

-Bermuda is a British Overseas Territory with significant autonomy.
-U.S. policy toward the United Kingdom is the basis of U.S.-Bermuda relations.
-Bermuda has executed a Tax Information Exchange Agreement in a treaty between the United States, the United Kingdom, and Bermuda.
-The United States and the Government of Bermuda have signed a Mutual Legal Assistance Treaty, authorizing authorities in the U.S. and Bermuda to request and obtain assistance from each other in criminal investigations and prosecutions and related administrative and other proceedings.
-The treaty provides for cooperation between the U.S. and Bermuda in combating a wide variety of crimes, including economic crimes and money laundering, by facilitating the collection of evidence needed by authorities in one country but located within the other country.
+As a British Independent Overseas Territory, Bermuda enjoys significant autonomy.
+It has, for example, its own elected government and its own currency.
+U.S. policy toward the United Kingdom, which is responsible for the island’s defense, security, and foreign relations, is the basis of U.S.-Bermuda relations.
+In 1988, the U.S. and the United Kingdom entered into a Tax Information Exchange Agreement with respect to Bermuda, which authorizes the exchange of information for tax purposes.
+In 2009, the U.S. and the government of Bermuda signed a Mutual Legal Assistance Treaty authorizing authorities in the U.S. and Bermuda to request and obtain assistance from each other in criminal investigations and prosecutions and related administrative and other proceedings.
+The treaty also provides for cooperation in combating a wide variety of crimes, including economic crimes and money laundering, by facilitating the collection of evidence needed by authorities in one country but located within the other country.
+In 2013, the U.S. and Bermuda signed an agreement for cooperation to facilitate the implementation of the Foreign Account Tax Compliance Act.
 The U.S. Coast Guard provides search and rescue assistance to Bermuda as needed.

 U.S. Assistance to Bermuda